-We estimate that we will receive net proceeds of approximately \$32.7 million (or approximately \$50.4 million if the underwriters' option to purchase additional shares is exercised in full) from the sale of the 1,000,000 shares of common stock offered by us in this offering, based on an assumed public offering price of \$35.69 per share, the last reported sale price of our common stock on June 8, 2020, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-We will not receive any proceeds from the sale of shares of common stock by the selling stockholder.
+We estimate that we will receive net proceeds of approximately \$\frac{1}{2}\$ million (or approximately \$\frac{1}{2}\$ million (or approximately \$\frac{1}{2}\$ million if the underwriters' option to purchase additional shares is exercised in full) from the sale of the shares of common stock offered by us in this offering, based on an assumed public offering price of \$\frac{1}{2}\$ per share, the last reported sale price of our common stock on June discounts and commissions and estimated offering expenses payable by us.
+We will not receive any proceeds from the sale of shares of common stock by the selling stockholders.

 Our expected use of the net proceeds from this offering represents our current intentions based upon our present plans and business condition.
 As of the date of this prospectus, we cannot predict with certainty all of the particular uses for the net proceeds to be received upon completion of this offering, or the amounts that we will actually spend on the uses set forth below.
-We currently intend to use the net proceeds to us from this offering towards the repayment of our outstanding indebtedness.
-As indicated below, we intend to repay or renegotiate our outstanding bank loan facilities and expect to terminate our facility with MegaChips.
-To the extent we are successful in renegotiating those loans and have remaining net proceeds, we intend to use such net proceeds for general corporate purposes, including working capital, sales and marketing activities, product development, general and administrative matters and capital expenditures, although we do not currently have any specific plans with respect to the use of proceeds for such purposes.
-We also may use a portion of the net proceeds to acquire complementary businesses, products, services, or technologies.
-However, we do not have agreements, commitments, or plans for any specific acquisitions at this time.
+However, we currently intend to use the net proceeds to us from this offering primarily for general corporate purposes, including working capital, sales and marketing activities, product development, general and administrative matters, and capital expenditures, although we do not currently have any specific or preliminary plans with respect to the use of proceeds for such purposes.

+We also may use a portion of the net proceeds to acquire complementary businesses, products, services, or technologies, or to pay down a portion of our outstanding indebtedness.
+However, we do not have agreements, commitments, or plans for any specific acquisitions or debt repayments at this time.